 Students must complete a minimum of 33 semester hour credits, including the biomedical sciences graduate core (14 credits) and formal thesis (six credits).

-- BMS 501 - Graduate Seminar in Biomedical Sciences Credits: 1
+- BMS 501 - Graduate Seminar in Biomedical Sciences (1 credit)

-- BMS 540 - Molecular Ecology of Infectious Disease Credits: 3
+- BMS 540 - Molecular Ecology of Infectious Disease (3 credits)

-- CMB 560 - Genomics and Molecular Diagnostics Credits: 3
+- CMB 560 - Genomics and Molecular Diagnostics (3 credits)

-- STA 610 - Applied Statistics for Health Professions Credits: 3
+- STA 610 - Applied Statistics for Health Professions (3 credits)

 3. Comprehensive Written Examination

-Successful completion of a comprehensive written examination after all didactic coursework has been taken.
-Students who fail any part of the examination may take another examination within 18 months of the original effort.
+Successful completion of a comprehensive written examination is required after all didactic coursework has been taken.
+Students who fail any part of the exam may take another exam within 18 months of the original effort.